sasoria/astro-microfrontends/README.md

 ## Shared dependencies

-Each app can share dependencies through url imports that gets cached in the browser.
-They attempt to fetch both react and react-dom from [esm.sh](https://esm.sh/), thus reducing the bundle size considerably.

 Due to a constraint in Astro, react and react dom cannot be shared across micro-frontends.
 Each app can share other dependencies through url imports that gets cached in the browser, thus reducing the bundle size considerably (see [esm.sh](https://esm.sh/)).

-I recomend using either importmaps in the client or ahead of time importmaps at build time to share these dependencies.
+I recomend using either importmaps in the client or ahead of time importmaps at build time to share those dependencies.